bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 23°
+- 22°
-- Breezy and Mostly Cloudy
+- Windy and Mostly Cloudy
-- 87% humidity
+- 86% humidity
 - 19 mph wind
-- 67% cloud cover
+- 81% cloud cover
 - 43 AQI 🟩
 - About 0.4 inches of snow on the ground
-- 0.33 inches of rain and 0.5 inches of snow in the past 24 hours
+- 0.33 inches of rain and 0.52 inches of snow in the past 24 hours
-- 0.72 inches of snow and 0.03 inches of rain expected in the next 48 hours
+- 0.8 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>